Debitsuccess/debitsuccess-api/docs/Introduction/2-Authentication.md

 }
 ```
-Error message 400- Bad Request, Request validation errorThe response message will vary depending on the cause.
+Error message 400- Bad Request, Request validation error

+The response message will vary depending on the cause.

 ```